samoshkin/vim-find-files/readme.md

 By default following commands are exported:
 - `:Find {args}`, search for files and show results in a quickfix list
-- `:FindA {args}`, populate Vim's argument list with the found files
+- `:FindA {args}`, populate Vim's argument list with the list of matched files
 - `:FindB {args}`, show search results in a new buffer

 If you don't like the default command name, you can override it.
-In the example below, `Search`, `SearchA`, `SearchB` commands would be exported respectively.
+In the example below, `Search`, `SearchA` and `SearchB` commands would be exported respectively.
 ```vim
 let g:find_files_command_name = 'Search'
 ```
-If you don't want any commands exported at all, set the command name to an empty string.
+If you don't want any commands being exported at all, set the command name to an empty string.

 ```vim
 let g:find_files_command_name = ''